We may collect the following information:

 Further, as explained in the Privacy Shield Principles, a binding arbitration option will also be made available to you in order to address residual complaints not resolved by any other means.

-Conversocial is subject to the investigatory and enforcement powers of the Federal Trade Commission, Department of Transportation and any other US authorized statutory body.
+Conversocial is subject to the investigatory and enforcement powers of the Federal Trade Commission.

 In cases of onward transfer to third parties of data of EU individuals received pursuant to the EU-US Privacy Shield, Conversocial is potentially liable.